 In 2014, NRC staff finished a five-volume safety evaluation report and found Yucca Mountain to be a safe location for the long-term storage of spent nuclear fuel.
 However, the report recommended against NRC approval of the site until land and water rights are acquired and a supplement to DOE’s environmental impact statement (EIS) is completed.
 While the NRC has been pressed to use its own funds to complete the EIS, it is unlikely that other necessary actions for approval will be completed without DOE cooperation or congressional action.

-The Trump Administration included $116 million in its fiscal year 2020 budget request to restart work on Yucca Mountain and create a temporary storage program.
+The Trump Administration included $116 million in its fiscal year (FY) 2020 budget request to restart work on Yucca Mountain and create a temporary storage program.
 However, Congress did not appropriate funding in its FY 2020 Energy and Water appropriations bill.
 While the Administration’s funding request is a positive step, it is unclear whether the site will ever open given the opposition of the Nevada congressional delegation and the time it would take to restart the process at DOE.

 Small Modular Reactors